SharePoint/sp-dev-docs/docs/general-development/create-a-sharepoint-workflow-app-using-visual-studio-2012.md

 ## Prerequisites
 <a name="bmPreReq"> </a>

-This development scenario presumes that a SharePoint Server 2013 farm and a Workflow Manager 1.0 farm are installed and paired.
+This development scenario presumes that a SharePoint farm and a Workflow Manager 1.0 farm are installed and paired.
 These two farms can be located on the same or on separate server computers.
 The scenario further presumes that workflow development is taking place remotely - that is, on a computer separate from either of the server computers - and is using Microsoft Visual Studio 2012 or later.